 “Our results show that this intriguing compound might also be effective against the types of plaques which can cause heart attacks and strokes.”

 Professor Sheena Radford, Director of the Astbury Centre for Structural Molecular Biology at the University of Leeds and co-author of the research, said: “The findings of this round of studies are very encouraging.
-We now need to apply the best scientific techniques to find how we can take the molecular EGCG element from green tea, and turn it into a functioning tool to combat life-limiting health issues.”
+We now need to apply the best scientific techniques to find how to take the molecular EGCG element from green tea, and turn it into a functioning tool to combat life-limiting health issues.”

 The study is published in the Journal of Biological Chemistry.